 We have worked in partnership with Natural England to establish the 93 km (58 mile) Somerset stretch of the England Coast Path between Brean Down and Minehead.
 The route was officially opened on 15 March 2016.

-For more information about the route please visit the National Trails website.
-A map of the route is shown on the Exploring Somerset interactive map.
+For more information about the route please visit our England Coast Path page or the National Trails website.
+A map of the route is shown on the Explore Somerset interactive map.
 When Ordnance Survey maps are revised they will show the route.

 The Rights of Way Improvement Plan (RoWIP) identifies how we propose to improve the provision of public rights of way and service delivery in Somerset for walkers, cyclists, equestrians and those with visual or mobility impairments.
 It contains policy statements and an action plan.